 For Immediate Release

-CHICAGO - Sanford Berman and Norman Horrocks were elected to honorary membership in the American Library Association (ALA) in action taken by the ALA Council at the ALA 2004 Midwinter Meeting, held January 9-14, 2004 in San Diego.
+(CHICAGO) Lotsee F. Patterson and Nettie B. Taylor were elected to honorary membership in the American Library Association (ALA) in action taken by the ALA Council at the ALA 2005 Midwinter Meeting, held January 14-19, 2005, in Boston.
 Honorary membership, ALA's highest honor, is conferred in recognition of outstanding contributions of lasting importance to libraries and librarianship.

-The honorees will receive Honorary Membership plaques in June 2004 during the Opening General Session of the American Library Association Annual Conference in Orlando, Fla.
+The honorees will receive honorary membership plaques in June 2005 during the opening general session of the ALA Annual Conference in Chicago.